transcom/mymove/.github/PULL_REQUEST_TEMPLATE.md

 Is there anything you would like reviewers to give additional scrutiny?

+## Acceptance Criteria

+What are the Pivotal acceptance criteria for this change?

 ## Verification Steps

 * [ ] All tests pass.